Blade (2000 video game): Gameplay

 The player takes control of Blade as he makes his way through various vampire-infested locations in order to defeat the head vampire menace.
 The player ventures through warehouses, sewers, museums, city streets, and nightclubs dispatching numerous types of enemies ranging from familiars (humans that do a vampire's bidding), vampires, zombies, monsters, killer dogs, and other creatures of the night.
 Blade has a small arsenal of weapons to arm himself with courtesy of Whistler.
 Blade has his sword but can use his fists as well as a variety of firearms including pistols, shotguns, and machine pistols.
 Each firearm has three different types of ammunition: standard, explosive, and silver, each with its own effect on different enemies.
 Blade is equipped with a "multi-launcher" that can shoot all sorts of things to kill vampires, like silver glaives and UV grenades.

+Plot

+While investigating a string of grisly murders in Gothic City, Blade is guided to a warehouse run by the Von Esper vampire clan which is located near the city's docks.
+There, he overhears two warehouse employees discussing a mysterious crate with an "evil aura".
+Investigating further, Blade boards the cargo ship operated by the Von Espers and kills their leader before escaping a bomb set by a Kobejitsu vampire.
+Whistler then contacts Blade and the two realize that the Von Espers were working with the Pallintine, surmising that various vampire clans within the House of Erebus are plotting something sinister after learning that the mysterious crate was being shipped by the Pallintine.
+Blade begins pursuit of the crate which is departing on a freight train.

+Successfully intercepting the train, Blade receives a message from Whistler that their operation was a setup just before the train is derailed.
+Blade arrives in a ravaged Chinatown where he is contacted by Mannheim, the Pallintine Clan's leader, who commands that he kill the leader of the Dragonetti Clan in exchange for the safe release of Whistler, whom they've captured.
+Blade begrudgingly undertakes the task, entering a temple where he finds a projection of the Dragonetti Clan leader, Gitano.
+Gitano reveals that the crate the Pallintine were transporting contained a creature called the Night Beast which destroyed Chinatown during its awakening.
+Learning of the Pallintine's plan to usurp the Dragonetti in the House of Erebus, Blade spares Gitano and in return, Gitano instructs him to make contact with his familiar at the museum while also trying to dissuade him from rescuing Whistler, believing his efforts should be focused on the Night Beast.
+Blade, however, ignores him and resolves to rescue Whistler.